dlyfoung/e-binder/README.md

 # Welcome to I-Worhship

 I-Worship is an mobile application to help churches to access resources quickly (such as lyrics).
+The documents can be loaded via a Google document.
+The import function will load a page as an entry using the first line as "title."

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started